dthorburn/OrthoExpress/README.md

-# OrthoExpress: *Anopheles gambiae* Orthology & Expression Tool
+# OrthoExpress: *Anopheles gambiae* Orthology, Expression, & Gene Function Tool
 ## Overview

 OrthoExpress is a tool developed primarily for use in the Crisanti group, but can be useful for anyone working on *Anopheles gambiae*.
 Its primary use is to streamline candidate gene searches, combining multiple streams of information from published and unpublished sources into a single tool.
 When querying a gene, transcript, or protein ID the available information: